 Text-to-speech¶

-has some commands that allows you to interact with Google Cloud Text to Speech service using the Cloud Text-to-Speech API
+The cxcli tool has various commands that allow you to interact with Google Cloud's Text to Speech service using the Cloud Text-to-Speech API!

 Is this your first time using this feature?